 The recip saw is the demolition tool.
 Cutting through walls, floors, and roofing — where you're slicing through lumber, drywall, nails, and whatever the previous contractor left behind — demands a blade that doesn't quit at the first embedded fastener.
 Plumbers and HVAC techs face the metal version: dozens of cuts per day through pipe, fittings, and threaded rod where blade cost compounds fast.
 The right blade for the job reduces per-cut cost and keeps the project moving.

-The Milwaukee AX blades are the best demolition blade available because carbide teeth survive nail-embedded lumber that destroys bi-metal blades on the first embedded fastener.
+The Milwaukee 49-22-5505 set is the best overall because it combines two carbide AX wood-with-nails blades with three TORCH carbide metal blades.
 In our nail-embedded OSB tests, bi-metal blades from every brand lost 50%+ of their cutting speed within 5 cuts.
 The AX blades maintained consistent cutting speed for 30+ cuts in the same material.

-The blade body is noticeably thicker and stiffer than standard bi-metal — it tracks straight in deep cuts through wall framing without the flex that causes blade wander and kickback.
-If you're doing any amount of demolition where the material might have embedded hardware, the AX blades pay for themselves in time saved and blade changes avoided.
+The blade bodies are noticeably thicker and stiffer than standard bi-metal — they track straight in deep cuts through wall framing without the flex that causes blade wander and kickback.
+If you're doing any amount of demolition where the material might have embedded hardware or thick metal, this mixed carbide set pays for itself in time saved and blade changes avoided.

-The DEWALT 14-piece set is the right first purchase for anyone buying their first reciprocating saw.
-It covers the three blade categories you'll actually use — wood (6 TPI for fast rough cuts), metal (18 TPI for clean pipe cuts), and demolition (10 TPI for mixed material) — in one box.
+The DEWALT 6-piece set is the right first purchase for anyone buying their first reciprocating saw.
+It covers the three blade categories you'll actually use — wood, metal, and demolition — in one box.
 For homeowners and general contractors who cut various materials but don't specialize in any one, this set eliminates the need to think about blade selection.

 The bi-metal construction is competitive on clean lumber and thin-wall metal.
 It's not the right choice for nail-embedded demolition or thick structural steel — specialized blades will outperform on those tasks.
 But for the broad middle ground of general remodeling and home improvement, the DEWALT set handles everything at the lowest cost per blade in this roundup.